xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 ### 7. Acceptance Test

-7.1 Use cases will be defined as part of the design process and manual tests created to validate this work.
+7.1 Use cases will be defined as part of the design process to validate this work.

 ### End